Where can I get a ticket?

 What is the minimum age?

-The minimum age of children that we carry as passengers is five years old.
+The minimum age of children that we carry as passengers is three years old.
 This is in the interest of safety and in consideration of other passengers.

 Is there a guide on the shuttle bus?